Jthora/TacticalIntelDashboard/README.md

     npm -v
     git --version
     ```
-    These commands will print the installed versions of Node.js, npm, and Git.
-Ensure that Node.js is v18 or higher and npm is installed.
+    Print the installed versions of Node.js, npm, and Git.
+Ensure Node.js is v18 or higher and npm is installed.

-### Steps
+### **Steps**
 1. **Clone the repository**:
     ```sh
     git clone https://github.com/jthora/TacticalIntelDashboard.git
     ```
-    This command will create a local copy of the repository on your machine.
+    Create a local copy of the repository on your machine.

 2. **Navigate to the project directory**:
     ```sh